Compiled Master Game Guide

 1. A double-space figure can attack from either space it occupies.

 1. When checking the Range, don’t count extra spaces for any difference in levels.
-If the distance between your figure and the targeted figure includes an area with no spaces (for example, near the edge of the battlefield), you may still attack it, but you must count the spaces along the battlefield to check the Range.
+If the distance between your figure and the targeted figure includes an area with no spaces (for example, near the edge of the battlefield), you may still attack it, but you must count the spaces along the edge of the battlefield to check the Range.

-1. Engaged figures: If one of your figures is engaged with one or more other figures, your figure may attack only those figures.
+1. Engaged figures: If one of your figures is engaged with one or more opposing figures, your figure may attack only those figures.
 This includes both normal attacks and special attacks.
 (Special attacks are explained here.)
 However, this does not include special powers that use range.
 Note: A figure does not need Line of Sight to attack a figure that it is engaged with or adjacent to.

-1. Attacking around other figures: You may attack figures even if other figures are between your figure and the targeted figure, but you must have a clear Line of Sight to attack.
+1. Attacking around other figures: You may attack figures even if other figures are between your figure and the targeted figure, but you must still have a clear Line of Sight to attack.

 1. Facing does not matter when determining Line of Sight for the single spaced figures.
 Assuming the Target Point is on the figure's head, the best way to tell if your Attacker has a clear Line of Sight is to get behind its head and look at the targeted figure.
 If you can see any part of the targeted figure's Hit Zone from its head, you have a clear Line of Sight.
 The facing of the attacker's head does not matter.
 With double-space figures, facing does matter, as certain areas of the body may block Line of Sight.
 Remember that you can flip your figure anytime during a double-space figure's move, so keep Line of Sight in mind when you are moving.